ESNFranceG33kTeam/CosmoAppy/modules/planning/README.md

 ## Requirements

-This part of the module is dependant of the `adherent` module and need it to works.
+This part of the module is dependant of the `volunteer` module and need it to works.

 ## Get